codeclimate/codeclimate/ISSUE_TEMPLATE.md

   the engine's repository (or Issues aren't enabled there), please do report your issue here.

-- Is this an issue with your Docker installation in general?
+- Is this an issue with your podman installation in general?

   While we try hard to smooth over some of this, there will always be system-specific issues and edge-cases that we can't work around.
-If you're unable to use Docker at all (i.e. commands like `docker version`, `docker ps`, or `docker run hello-world` fail), please try other channels (Stack Overflow, IRC, etc) before reporting the issue here.
+If you're unable to use podman at all (i.e. commands like `podman version`, `podman ps`, or `podman run hello-world` fail), please try other channels (Stack Overflow, IRC, etc) before reporting the issue here.

-- Are you invoking `docker run codeclimate/codeclimate` without other options?
+- Are you invoking `podman run codeclimate/codeclimate` without other options?

-  Invoking the CLI directly via `docker run` requires additional options to work correctly.
+  Invoking the CLI directly via `podman run` requires additional options to work correctly.
 That's why we ship the `codeclimate` wrapper script.
-Please take a look at the README for a working `docker run` example.
+Please take a look at the README for a working `podman run` example.

-- Are you having trouble using this project as a gem or not via Docker?
+- Are you having trouble using this project as a gem or not via Podman?

   While this project is currently available as a gem, that is not a supported use-case.
 It is more an accident of history due to the way our own